 Value Stocks vs Growth Stocks

 Value funds do not focus on growth stocks, which do not appreciate as quickly as investors benefit from dividend payments.
 Instead, value investors are more interested in stocks that appear undervalued, while growth investors tend to look for companies that offer strong earnings growth.
-As a result, value stocks offer the opportunity to buy shares at their actual value, while growth stocks have below-average sales and earnings potential.
+As a result, value stocks provide an opportunity to buy shares at their actual value, while growth stocks have below-average sales and earnings potential.

 Growth investors aim to invest in fast-growing companies, while value investors focus on finding undervalued stocks.
 At its most basic, a growth investor buys shares in companies that expand and make large profits.
 Then, growth investors look at a company’s future potential and expect the share price to rise until it is higher than when it reaches or exceeds that potential.